 Eugene O’Neill Theater

 In 1959, it was renamed the Eugene O’Neill Theater.
 Big hits here with LGBT associations included The Odd Couple (1966-67), with scenic design by Oliver Smith (opened at the Plymouth Theater; Best Scenic Design Tony Award); Last of the Red Hot Lovers (1969-70), with scenic design by Oliver Smith, and with James Coco; Chapter Two (1979), with scenic design by William Ritman (opened at the Imperial Theater); M. Butterfly (1988-90) with B.D.
-Wong (Best Featured Actor in a Play Tony Award); Grease (revival, 1994-98), with Rosie O’Donnell and Billy Porter; and The Full Monty (2000-02) by Terrence McNally, with choreography by Jerry Mitchell, and with actors Andre De Shields and Denis Jones.
+Wong (Best Featured Actor in a Play Tony Award); Grease (revival, 1994-98), with Jerry Mitchell as associate choreographer, and with actors Rosie O’Donnell and Billy Porter; and The Full Monty (2000-02) by Terrence McNally, with choreography by Jerry Mitchell, and with actors André De Shields and Denis Jones.

 Other plays with LGBT creators and performers at the O’Neill included The Disenchanted (1958-59) with George Grizzard; A Loss of Roses (1959) by William Inge; A Second String (1960) based on a novel by Colette, with costume design by Robert Mackintosh; Face of a Hero (1960), with George Grizzard and Sandy Dennis; The Hostage (1960-61) by Brendan Behan (opened at the Cort Theater); Show Girl (1961), with scenic design by Oliver Smith, and costume design by Miles White; Ross (1961-62) by Terence Rattigan; A Thousand Clowns (1962-63), with Sandy Dennis; She Loves Me (1963-64), with Jack Cassidy; Rosencrantz and Guildenstern Are Dead (1968, opened at the Alvin Theater), with scenic and costume design by Desmond Heeley (Best Scenic Design and Costume Design Tony Awards); Canterbury Tales (1969), with costume design by Loudon Sainthill (Best Costume Design Tony Award), and with actor George Rose; God’s Favorite (1974-75), with scenic design by William Ritman, and with actor Charles Nelson Reilly; California Suite (1976-77), with scenic design by William Ritman, and with actor George Grizzard; Your Arms Too Short to Box with God (1977-78), with music and lyrics by Alex Bradford (opened at the Lyceum Theater); Fools (1981), with scenic design by John Lee Beatty; Little Me (revival, 1982) based on the book by Patrick Dennis (Edward Everett Tanner III), and with James Coco and Victor Garber; The Best Little Whorehouse in Texas (revival, 1982), choreographed by Tommy Tune and Thommie Walsh; The Glass Menagerie (revival 1983-84) and Cat on a Hot Tin Roof (revival, 1990) by Tennessee Williams; Penn & Teller: the Refrigerator Tour (1991), with scenic design by John Lee Beatty; and Waiting in the Wings (1999-2000) by Noel Coward with scenic design by Ray Klausen (opened at the Walter Kerr Theater).